Not only is fruit great—and delicious!—for humans, but did you know they can be good for your dogs, too?

 Apples are a great source for potassium, fiber, phytonutrients, flavonoids, vitamin C. It’s no surprise that they make a yummy fresh treat for pups!
-Apples are also included in a variety of dog treats, like Blue Buffalo Blue Mini Bars apples and yogurt natural biscuits dog treats, for a easy way to feed this nutrient-packed fruit.
+Apples are also included in a variety of dog treats.

 Note: Do not give dogs the core or the seeds, which contain arsenic.
 (Half of an apple slice is a good size treat.)